 Johns Hopkins University was inducted as an institutional member of the Edward Alexander Bouchet Graduate Honor Society in April 2018.
 Named for the first African American in the United States to receive a PhD, the Edward A. Bouchet Graduate Honor Society seeks to develop a network of pre-eminent scholars who exemplify academic and personal excellence, foster environments of support, and serve as examples of scholarship, leadership, character, service, and advocacy for students who traditionally have been underrepresented in higher education.
 It was co-founded in 2005 by Yale University—where Bouchet, a physicist and educator earned his doctorate in 1876—and Howard University to recognize and continue Bouchet’s pioneering contributions to doctoral education.

-All PhD students who are All But Dissertation (ABD) by January 1, 2021 will be eligible to nominate themselves for consideration as 2021 inductees.
-All But Dissertation means that the student has finished all required coursework and passed all required qualifying and preliminary exams and is working on the dissertation research itself.
+Each year, all PhD students who advance to Candidacy, or are All But Dissertation (ABD) by January 1 are eligible to nominate themselves for consideration as inductees.
+Candidacy, or All But Dissertation, means that the student has finished all required coursework and passed all required qualifying and preliminary exams and is working on the dissertation research itself.
 These self-nominations must include the following:

-Inductees are expected to attend the JHU Induction Ceremony and to present at the Annual Bouchet Conference in April in New Haven.
-Travel to the conference covered by JHU.
+Inductees are expected to attend the JHU Virtual Induction Ceremony and the Annual Bouchet Conference in April hosted from New Haven.

 If you have questions, please contact: email@example.com.